Last Updated on: September 28, 2023

 “Reading is not for me.”

-I find it funny and nostalgic that I laughed at the idea of reading for pleasure at some point in my life.
+I find it funny and nostalgic that I laughed at the idea of reading books for pleasure at some point in my life.
 Even reading for knowledge was unattractive aside from exam weeks.

-I somewhat began to read Bob Ong’s books in college, but they did not last long.
-Soon, the distance between myself and reading grew further.
+I somewhat began to read Bob Ong’s books in college, but they did not last long, mainly because I was too focused on playing DOTA and other computer games.
+Soon, the distance between myself and literature grew further.

-“I find no reason to read, other than textbooks during exams, and it will not be needed when I become an engineer, anyway,” the defeatist in me told myself.
+“I find no reason to read other than textbooks during exams, and it will not be needed when I become an engineer, anyway,” the defeatist in me said.

 I was 23 when I stumbled upon the habit of reading.
 Not out of necessity but due to sheer boredom.
 I was already working but was not given any tasks, so I had plenty of time.

-So after I finished all the nothing I wanted to do, I remembered a book which my sister enthusiastically has been recommending to me since college.
+So after I finished all the nothing I wanted to do, I remembered a book that my sister enthusiastically had been recommending to me since college.

 The title of the book was To Kill A Mockingbird by the late Harper Lee.

 I was amazed at reading.
 It was like watching a movie, not with my eyes and ears, but with my mind.

 That was the beginning of my journey through reading.
-I soon got hooked with legal thriller novels by John Grisham and have soon expanded to a wider variety of genres and authors.
+I soon got hooked on legal thriller novels by John Grisham and have soon expanded to a wider variety of genres and authors.

 From mystery to history, from children’s books to poetry, from self-help to psychology, from philosophy to spirituality, from business to fitness, and many more.